phstc/phstc.github.com/_posts/2011-07-04-restful-how-to-use-post-for-asynchronous-operations.md

        ]
     }

-After the server successfully completes the processing, the response code will be `303 See Other` and the `Content-Location` header will contain the url to retrieve the generated invitation.
+After the server completes the processing, the response code will be `303 See Other` and the `Content-Location` header will contain the url to access the generated invitation.